Kalixo-Labs/kalixolabs.com/content/homepage/services.md

 ##### Product Optimization

-Optimization of hemp products, namely related to water-solubilization and bioavailable drug delivery.
+Optimization of drug delivery, namely related to water-solubilization and bioavailability.

 ---